Vivian Harris

 *Vivian Harris was born on this date in 1902.
 She was a Black Comedian, Chorus Girl, and Longtime “Voice of the Apollo.”

 Harris performed in other productions on what came to be known as Black Broadway.
 She traveled to Paris, London, and other European cities.
 The new chorus line included Harris when Duke Ellington started at the Cotton Club in 1927.
 Also, in 1927, she married Louis Metcalf, a relationship that ended in divorce.
 In 1935, she started at the Apollo Theater as the voice behind the curtain, and over the years, she performed with most of the famous Black comedy acts, including the first performance of Pigmeat Markham's "Here Comes the Judge" skit.
-In Dusty Fletcher's "Open the door, Richard" skit, another classic of the black comedic stage, she played the woman in the window Dusty unsuccessfully tried to reach.
+In Dusty Fletcher's "Open the door, Richard" skit, another classic of the black comedic stage, she plays the woman in the window Dusty unsuccessfully tries to reach.

 When Amos 'n' Andy (for TV) held auditions for parts, Harris was recommended to play Kingfish's wife, Sapphire, but was turned down for looking too white.
 She stayed at the Apollo until 1970, working as the voice, cashier, and in the wardrobe department.